 6. What is the purpose of an MOU?

-The purpose of an MOU is to broadly define what a particular agreement actually covers i.e. probable outcome of an agreement and its benefits.
-It defines every area that both the parties are going to cover in the agreement.
+The objective and purpose of having an MOU are to broadly define what a particular agreement would cover i.e. probable outcome of an agreement and its benefits.
+It defines all the areas that both parties wish and agree to cover in the agreement.

 7. What is the duration of an MOU?

-Generally, an MOU lasts for the duration of an agreed period or the happening of a certain event.
+Generally, an MOU would last for such a duration that is mutually agreed upon by the parties or is contingent on the happening of a certain event.

 8. Are the parties to MOU deemed partners or agents of one another?